Noelia Parajuá Carpintero

 She was a visiting researcher in the Rural Sociology group at Wageningen University, Netherlands (2022).
 She has participated in several national projects since her PhD and also took part in the European project Next-Generation AGROSCALING, aimed at promoting the agroecological transition in Europe, as a postdoctoral researcher (2024).

 Her work has been published in scientific journals such as Ecological Economics, Historia Agraria, and the Revista de Economía Crítica, as well as in outreach magazines like the Dosieres Ecosociales of FUHEM and the Dossiers Tècnics of the Department of Climate Action, Food, and Rural Agenda (DACC) of the Generalitat de Catalunya.
-Her work has also been presented at various international conferences, including the EURHO Rural History Conference, the International Initiative for Promoting Political Economy (IIPPE) conference, and the International Degrowth Conference.
-She is a member of the editorial board of the journal Historia Agraria and a regular interviewer on its podcast Tiempos Agrarios.
+She co-authored, together with Professor Emerita Harriet Friedmann from the University of Toronto, the Entry n.
+62 –‘Food Regimes’– for the Elgar Encyclopaedia of Food and Society [Hollow, L. et al. (eds.), 2025], and she is the author of a chapter of the book Dynamics of the European Food System: A Multidisciplinary Approach [Aboim, L. et al. (eds.), forthcoming].
+Her work has also been presented at various international conferences, including the International Degrowth Conference & Conference of the European Society for Ecological Econonmics, the conference of the International Initiative for Promoting Political Economy (IIPPE), the Rural History Conference of the European Society of Rural History (EURHO), and the Conference of Rural History of the Sociedad de Estudios de Historia Agraria (SEHA).